 Most business owners do not really consider hosting options and often find out the hard way with a site down and, as we all know, down time in a business is not a situation you want to be in.
 It results in unhappy customers and a damaged brand.

 Consider the investment wisely as your website is integral in your business success.

 Tip: Test out your website speed and heaps of other interesting snippets at tools.pingdom.com.
 Don’t get too bogged down in the recommendations.
 It’s the low hanging fruit you’re looking to fix.

 #5 Key Banging

 Don’t let the word ‘Blog’ make you freeze up!
-Everyone is an authority in something, that why you run a business.
+Everyone is an authority in something, that’s why you run a business.
 So have a think, what do your clients ask you the most?
 What ‘insider tips and tricks’ could you share with them?

 Writing a blog keeps your website ‘alive’ and Google notices it!
 Google rewards GOOD quality information.
-A longer blog post will get more engagement that shorter ones so try and give good value information that your clients and Google will share and reward.
+A longer blog post will get more engagement than shorter ones so try and give good value information that your clients and Google will share and reward.
 Set a goal of making one blog post a month to start with and really take the time to share your knowledge with a great authority piece.
 Quality over frequency is the trick!

 Tip: Here’s a great website that helps you improve how you write.

 If your website’s not performing and you need some help, why not book a FREE Website Review to find out why.
 It’s a 100% FREE no obligation offer.